aws-samples/amazon-serverless-datalake-workshop/instructions.md

 > **Note:** In regions where AWS Glue is supported, Athena uses the AWS Glue Data Catalog as a central location to store and retrieve table metadata throughout an AWS account.

 ### Explore AWS Glue Data Catalog in Amazon Athena
-1. From AWS Management Console, in the search text box, type **Amazon Athena**, select **Amazon Athena** service from the filtered list to open Amazon Athena console OR Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home).
+1. From AWS Management Console, in the search text box, type **Amazon Athena**, select **Amazon Athena** service from the filtered list to open Amazon Athena console OR Open the <a href="https://console.aws.amazon.com/athena/home" target="_blank">AWS Management Console for Athena</a>.
 2. If this is your first time visiting the AWS Management Console for Athena, you will get a Getting Started page.
 Choose **Get Started** to open the Query Editor.
 If this isn't your first time, the Athena Query Editor opens.
 3. Make a note of the AWS region name, for example, for this lab you will need to choose the **US East (N. Virginia)** region.
 4. In the **Athena Query Editor**, you will see a query pane with an example query.
 Now you can start entering your query in the query pane.